facebook/react-native-website/docs/the-new-architecture/pure-cxx-modules.md

 # Define the library name here.
 project(appmodules)

-# This file includes all the necessary to let you build your application with the New Architecture.
+# This file includes all the necessary to let you build your React Native application
 include(${REACT_ANDROID_DIR}/cmake-utils/ReactNative-application.cmake)

 # Define where the additional source code lives.
 We need to crawl back the jni, main, src, app, android folders